lukaselmer/renuo-cms-doc/design_decisions.md

 ## Frontend vs. Backend

 We want to split up the frontend and backend, so that we can use the technologies we believe fit together well.
-The interface between the two parts are documented by Swagger [todo: ref to swagger doc].
+The interface between the two parts are documented by [Swagger](http://petstore.swagger.io/?url=https://renuo-cms-api-develop.herokuapp.com/swagger.yml).

 ## In-place Editor